Camp Counsellor…the best job in the world!

 Ideal camp counselors are fun, enthusiastic and energetic.
 They are kind, caring and good listeners.
 They are co-operative, flexible members of the staff team.
 They are competent, mature and thoughtful.
 If a staff candidate has a positive attitude and an eagerness to learn, many camp directors will willingly train them in the specific skills for the job.

 Our Kids Media profiled several well-known summer camp alumni, who spoke about how their experience as campers and counsellors impacted their eventual careers.
-Featured alumni included Marc Kielburger (Me To We), Carolyn Bennett (Member of Parliament), Jane Taber (Globe & Mail columnist), Steve Paikin (TV personality), Michael Budman (Roots Canada), and Veronika Bauer (Canadian Olympian).
+Featured alumni included Marc Kielburger (Me To We), Carolyn Bennett (Member of Parliament), Jane Taber (Globe & Mail columnist), Seth Godin (marketing guru), Michael Budman (Roots Canada), Adam van Koeverden and Veronika Bauer (Olympians).
 These profiles can be found in the Summer Camp Alumni section of the Our Kids Media website.

 Are you looking for a great summer camp job?
 Be sure to check out the job postings available on the provincial camping association websites.